coatyio/coaty-js/docs/man/sensor-things-guide.md

 }
 ```

-The `definition` property expects a reference to an ontology.
+The `definition` property expects a reference to an ontology, e.g. as defined [here](http://www.qudt.org).

 ### Encoding Type